MP3Skull-onl/mp3skull-fb-bot/README.md

 * Edit config_sample.json
 * Rename config_sample.json to config.json
-  - YouTube API url should be something like "http://[your domain]/youtube-search?q=" the search query would be added at least
+  - YouTube API url should be something like "http://[your domain]/youtube-search?q=" the search query would be added to this string
   - YouTube API url should return an array of objects [{id: '[YouTube ID]'}, {id: '...'}]
 * run "npm install"
 * run "node index.js"